skywind3000/vim-quickui/MANUAL.md

 # User Manual

-QuickUI is fully customizable, and can be easily configurated.
+QuickUI is fully customizable and easy to configure.

 # Content